Pulsar: Discovery

 The existence of neutron stars was first proposed by Walter Baade and Fritz Zwicky in 1934, when they argued that a small, dense star consisting primarily of neutrons would result from a supernova.
 Based on the idea of magnetic flux conservation from magnetic main sequence stars, Lodewijk Woltjer proposed in 1964 that such neutron stars might contain magnetic fields as large as 1014 to 1016 gauss (=1010 to 1012 tesla).
 In 1967, shortly before the discovery of pulsars, Franco Pacini suggested that a rotating neutron star with a magnetic field would emit radiation, and even noted that such energy could be pumped into a supernova remnant around a neutron star, such as the Crab Nebula.
 After the discovery of the first pulsar, Thomas Gold independently suggested a rotating neutron star model similar to that of Pacini, and explicitly argued that this model could explain the pulsed radiation observed by Bell Burnell and Hewish.

-In 1968, Richard V. E. Lovelace with collaborators discovered period $P \approx 33$ ms of the Crab Nebula pulsar using Arecibo Observatory.
+In 1968, Richard V. E. Lovelace with collaborators discovered period $P \approx 33$ ms of the Crab Nebula Pulsar using Arecibo Observatory.

-The discovery of the Crab pulsar provided confirmation of the rotating neutron star model of pulsars.
-The Crab pulsar 33-millisecond pulse period was too short to be consistent with other proposed models for pulsar emission.
-Moreover, the Crab pulsar is so named because it is located at the center of the Crab Nebula, consistent with the 1933 prediction of Baade and Zwicky.
+The discovery of the Crab Pulsar provided confirmation of the rotating neutron star model of pulsars.
+The Crab Pulsar 33-millisecond pulse period was too short to be consistent with other proposed models for pulsar emission.
+Moreover, the Crab Pulsar is so named because it is located at the center of the Crab Nebula, consistent with the 1933 prediction of Baade and Zwicky.

 In 1974, Antony Hewish and Martin Ryle, who had developed revolutionary radio telescopes, became the first astronomers to be awarded the Nobel Prize in Physics, with the Royal Swedish Academy of Sciences noting that Hewish played a "decisive role in the discovery of pulsars".
 Considerable controversy is associated with the fact that Hewish was awarded the prize while Bell, who made the initial discovery while she was his PhD student, was not.
 Bell claims no bitterness upon this point, supporting the decision of the Nobel prize committee.

 Milestones

-In 1974, Joseph Hooton Taylor, Jr. and Russell Hulse discovered for the first time a pulsar in a binary system, PSR B1913+16.
+In 1974, Joseph Hooton Taylor, Jr. and Russell Hulse discovered for the first time a pulsar in a binary system of stars, PSR B1913+16.
 This pulsar orbits another neutron star with an orbital period of just eight hours.
 Einstein's theory of general relativity predicts that this system should emit strong gravitational radiation, causing the orbit to continually contract as it loses orbital energy.
 Observations of the pulsar soon confirmed this prediction, providing the first ever evidence of the existence of gravitational waves.
 As of 2010, observations of this pulsar continue to agree with general relativity.
 In 1993, the Nobel Prize in Physics was awarded to Taylor and Hulse for the discovery of this pulsar.